Skip to main content

 • Filesystem paths are file paths under the provider root

-• Postgres paths are either table or table/primary_key
+• Postgres and SQLite paths are either table or table/primary_key

 For the provider-specific behavior of read, see Providers.